confluentinc/librdkafka/INTRODUCTION.md

 - Max poll interval is enforced
 - Offline upgrade from an empty consumer group with committed offsets

-**Missing features**
+**Future features**

 - Regular expression support when subscribing
 - AdminClient changes as described in the KIP
-- Client side assignors as described in the KIP
-- Online upgrade of a non-empty consumer group

 **Contract changes**

 Along with the new feature there are some needed contract changes, so the protocol will be enabled by default only with a librdkafka major release.

+ - Deprecated client configurations with the new protocol:
- - These client properties are deprecated: `partition.assignment.strategy`, replaced by `group.remote.assignor`;
+    - `partition.assignment.strategy` replaced by `group.remote.assignor`
-`session.timeout.ms` and `heartbeat.interval.ms`, replaced by broker configurations `group.consumer.session.timeout.ms` and `group.consumer.heartbeat.interval.ms`.
+    - `session.timeout.ms` replaced by broker configuration `group.consumer.session.timeout.ms`
+    - `heartbeat.interval.ms`, replaced by broker configuration `group.consumer.heartbeat.interval.ms`
+    - `group.protocol.type` which is not used in the new protocol

  - Protocol rebalance is fully incremental, so the only allowed functions to use in a rebalance callback will be `rd_kafka_incremental_assign` and `rd_kafka_incremental_unassign`.
-Currently you can still use existing code and the expected function to call is determined based on the chosen `partition.assignment.strategy` but this will be removed already in next release.
+Currently you can still use existing code and the expected function to call is determined based on the chosen `partition.assignment.strategy` but this will be removed in next release.

    When setting the `group.remote.assignor` property, it's already required to use the incremental assign and unassign functions.
+   All assignors are sticky with new protocol, including the _range_ one, that wasn't.

- - With a static group membership, if two members are using the same `group.instance.id`, the one that joins the consumer group last will be fenced, with the fatal `UNRELEASED_INSTANCE_ID` error.
+ - With a static group membership, if two members are using the same `group.instance.id`, the one that joins the consumer group later will be fenced, with the fatal `UNRELEASED_INSTANCE_ID` error.
 Before, it was the existing member to be fenced.
 This was changed to avoid two members contending the same id.
 It also means that any instance that crashes won't be automatically